 Looking for services?

-In response to one of the initiatives in the 2020 Texas Health and Human Services (HHS) business plan, Blueprint for a Healthy Texas, HHS has developed an action plan to improve the system and delivery of services for Texans with physical, intellectual and developmental disabilities (PDF).
+In response to one of the initiatives in the 2020 Texas Health and Human Services (HHS) business plan, Blueprint for a Healthy Texas, HHS has developed an action plan to improve the system and delivery of services for Texans with disabilities (PDF).

 Through the feedback received, and research and information from several other agency reports, HHS identified achievable opportunities to improve agency coordination to make it easier for individuals, families and providers to navigate the HHS system for disability services.
 In all, 27 recommendations across four initiatives were found to be achievable within one to five fiscal years.
 The initiatives include: